knot-system/knot-site/README.md

 ## transparent Subfolder

-You can install Eigenheim in a subfolder, but still use it as if it was installed in the root directory.
+You can install Knot Site in a subfolder, but still use it as if it was installed in the root directory.
 This is a very special use-case, and you probably won't need it.
 If you do, use it like this:

-We assume you have installed Eigenheim inside `https://www.example.com/eigenheim/`, but want to run it as if it was installed at `https://www.example.com`.
+We assume you have installed Knot Site inside `https://www.example.com/knot-site/`, but want to run it as if it was installed at `https://www.example.com`.

-Add the following option inside the `eigenheim/config.php`:
+Add the following option inside the `knot-site/config.php`:
 ```php
 return [
 	// site_title and other fields ...